The mysterious DPF!

 Here is a list of the most common generic DPF fault codes:

-- P2002 Diesel particulate filter (bank 1) efficiency below threshold
+- P2002 Diesel particulate filter (bank 1) efficiency below the threshold;

 For a regeneration to take place there must be a sufficient amount of fuel in the tank – roughly at least quarter of a tank – and the soot content must be under 45% on average.